MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 #### Print a report using Microsoft Excel

-Follow these steps to print reports using Microsoft Excel:
+Follow these steps to print reports by using Microsoft Excel:

 1. Open the file in Excel.